Layout and navigation

 Strive to minimize navigation as a chore for users to succeed at before they can get to what they want.
 The best navigational flow is nonexistent, because everything is provided to the user as they need it.

-Linear navigation work works well for apps that have a step-by-step workflow with clear starting and ending points.
+Linear navigation works well for apps that have a step-by-step workflow with clear starting and ending points.
 Use the standard PageStack mechanism built into Kirigami for this navigation model, with breadcrumbs and back/forward buttons in the toolbar for navigation.

 For apps with multiple destinations not arranged in a linear flow, implement a dedicated navigational control to let the user jump from one destination to another.
-With 5 or fewer destinations, use a Kirigami.NavigationTabBar.
+With five or fewer destinations, use a Kirigami.NavigationTabBar.

 Otherwise, use a Kirigami.GlobalDrawer to display the navigation destinations.